Find Disability Images for Inclusive Visual Designs

 logo > Find Disability Images for Inclusive Visual Designs

-This specialized disability collection is full of photos that portray people living with disabilities in all kind of scenarios, and it’s carefully arranged by type of disability and general topic: Addiction, ADHD, Multiple Sclerosis, Parkinson's Disease, or Spinal Cord Injury, are just some very specialized categories they have.
+This specialized disability collection is full of photos that portray people living with disabilities in all kinds of scenarios, and it’s carefully arranged by type of disability and general topic: Addiction, ADHD, Multiple Sclerosis, Parkinson's Disease, or Spinal Cord Injury, are just some very specialized categories they have.

 They are the ideal disability awareness photos for all kinds of projects.